d-rideout/MeleeWizard/doc/HouseRules.md

 Questions:
 ---------
 * How are turns counted for the Rope spell?
 Is the turn the spell is cast the 1st or the 0th turn?
-I am presumming the former, making the spell a little more powerful.
+I am presuming the former, making the spell a little more powerful.
 (10sep021)
 * Wizard has a strange rule about attacking figures who disengaged, which even its own sample combat does not use!
 What to make of it?
 It weakens